gazpachoking/jsonref/README.md

 # Features

--   References are evaluated lazily.
+-   References are (optionally) evaluated lazily.
 Nothing is dereferenced until it is used.
 -   Recursive references are supported, and create recursive python data structures.

-References objects are actually replaced by lazy lookup proxy objects which are almost completely transparent.
+References objects are replaced by lazy lookup proxy objects to support lazy dereferencing.
+They are almost completely transparent.

 ```python console
 >>> data = jsonref.loads('{"real": [1, 2, 3, 4], "ref": {"$ref": "#/real"}}')